RocketRider/GreenForce-Player/README.md

 # GreenForce-Player v2.0<img src="https://raw.githubusercontent.com/RocketRider/GreenForce-Player/master/data/about.jpg" align="left" width="200px"></br>
 GreenForce-Player is an alternative player to play video and audio media.
 A special feature is that it allows to password protect video and audio files.
 It is specifically designed for reducing the hard drive access by using a cache system to extend the battery life of laptops.
 LAV filters is used to support many video and audio codecs out of the box.
 A special feature of this player is, that it does not require to register the codecs.
-So the registy remains clean ;-)
+So the registry remains clean ;-)
 # Supported features
 - Playing video files (depending on the installed DirectShow codecs; E.g. Windows 7: wmv, avi, mpg, mpeg, vob, asf, ...)
 - Integrated Ogg and Flac Decoder!